aionnetwork/aion-docs/aion-node/kernel/command-line/_index.en.md

 ./aion.sh -n [valid network] -d [valid datadir]
 ```

-Creates new directory and copies the `config.xml` and `genesis.json` files with subpaths:
+Creates new directory and copies the `config.xml` and `genesis.json` files with subpaths, while also starting a kernel running on the given network:

 ```bash
 /home/aion/[datadir]/[network]/config/config.xml